TobiasPolak/PowerPriorEAP/README.md

 # PowerPriorEAP
 Code to accompany the manuscript '_Augmenting treatment arms with external data through propensity-score weighted power-priors: an application in expanded access_'.
-The manuscript is work in progress and not publicly available.
+The manuscript is work in progress and is available through Arxiv [here](https://arxiv.org/abs/2306.01557).

 This repository contains the following scripts for the calculation of the Power Prior Propensity and the Simulation study conducted as part of said manuscript.